 But what are the horrible, soul-wounding phrases that Parents magazine cautions against?
 “Great job.”
 “Practice makes perfect.”
 “Let me help.”
 “Be careful.”
 “You’re OK.”

 Now, when you read their article, it’s actually got lots of good content, with some helpful tips.
-It’s worth a read.
-I’m not concerned about the topic so much as the tone that is presented by the headline.
+It’s well worth a read.
+I agree with them all and I’m not concerned about the topic so much as the tone that is presented by the headline.

 A better title would be “Translating Common Parenting Sayings into More Positive Statements Which Will Help Them Develop Into the Emotionally and Physically Healthy, Upstanding Citizens You Hope They Will Become.”

 But, Parenting magazine knows the rules of modern media.
-When you want people to read a title on Facebook and click through to read the article, it helps to include a number in the title (“5 reasons chocolate is better for you than kale”) and it helps to convince people that if they don’t read the article something terrible will happen to them or their children. (“If you don’t follow these tips on screen time, your child will be brain damaged for life.”)
+When you want people to read a title on Facebook and click through to read the article, it helps to include a number in the title (“5 reasons chocolate is healthier than kale”) and it helps if they can convince readers that if they don’t read the article something terrible will happen to them or their children. (“Follow our screen time tips or your child will be brain damaged for life.”)
 Companies who advertise on a magazine’s website appreciate those “clickable” titles, because it means more people look at the article, and thus at their ads.

 And it’s not just Parenting magazine – many other media outlets have used this same headline with success.
 Here’s just the first page of search results for “things never to say to your kids”